KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 Depending on your system, a good place to look might be Busybox, which provides a stripped down version of Unix tools in a single, executable file.
 You might be able to drop virtual terminal services or perhaps ipv6.

 ### 3.10.5 Building Images for More than One Machine
 A common scenario developers face is creating images for several different machines that use the same software environment.
 In this situation, it is tempting to set the tunings and optimization flags for each build specifically for the targeted hardware (i.e. "maxing out" the tunings).
 Doing so can considerably add to build times and package feed maintenance collectively for the machines.
-For example, selecting tunes that are extremely specific to a CPU core used in a system might enable some micro optimizations in GCC for that particular system but would otherwise not gain you much of a performance difference across the other systems as compared to using a more general tuning across all the builds (e.g. setting `DEFAULTTUNE` specifically for each machine's build).
+For example, selecting tunes that are extremely specific to a CPU core used in a system might enable some micro optimizations in GCC for that particular system but would otherwise not gain you much of a performance difference across the other systems as compared to using a more general tuning across all the builds (例如 setting `DEFAULTTUNE` specifically for each machine's build).
 Rather than "max out" each build's tunings, you can take steps that cause the OpenEmbedded build system to reuse software across the various machines where it makes sense.

 If build speed and package feed maintenance are considerations, you should consider the points in this section that can help you optimize your tunings to best consider build times and package feed maintenance.